jonasrc/mock-university-system/README.md

 ### Architectural style

 Microservices where selected as the architectural style primarily because of the need of scalability from certain parts of the system in usage peaks - such as enrollment, mid-term and finals periods.
 Situations like this require more computing power from certain services of the system - e.g. the enrollment and grade recording systems, in the examples given - while not scaling other parts of the system.

+### Scaffolding

+The initial scaffolding was done via the Springboot Initializr, which generates the general skeleton needed for the application.